Engagement with Local, National and International Communities

-From the Junior School through to Sixth Form, pupils are given opportunities to work with their peers from other schools in the local community and abroad and meet adults, other than their teachers, in a supervised, safe setting.
+From the Junior School through to the Sixth Form, pupils work with their peers from other schools in the local community and abroad and meet adults, other than their teachers, in a supervised, safe setting.
 Through a programme of well-planned educational visits, age-appropriate schemes of work, visits from outside agencies and social activities, pupils learn from a young age to appreciate working in different situations and with different people.

 Annual community engagement activities include:

 - Junior Languages Olympics (in collaboration with Park House Academy and local feeder primary schools)

 - Year 4 & Year 5 Maths Challenges (involving local schools)

 - Year 5 Dance Day (involving local schools)

 - Year 5 residential trip to Normandy, France

 - Year 9 & 10 Community Link Programme

 - Biennial Sixth Form World Challenge Expeditions (previous destinations include: the Galapagos, Peru, Thailand & Cambodia, Borneo)